bikeshaving/crank/website/documents/index.md

 ## What is Crank?

 Crank is a JavaScript / TypeScript library for building websites and applications.
-It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX.
+It is a framework where components are defined with plain old functions, including async and generator functions, which `yield` and `return` JSX templates.

 ## Why is Crank “Just JavaScript?”